The Older Workers Benefit Protection Act :Case Study

 Example: If it costs a company $500 per month to provide a health insurance plan for a 30-year-old employee, it might cost $800 for a 60-year-old.
 The OWBPA allows the company to provide a less expensive plan to the 60-year-old or require them to pay the $300 difference, as long as the employer's cost is equal.

-B. Standards for Valid Waivers of ADEA Rights
+B. Standards for Valid Waivers of Age Discrimination in Employment Act (ADEA) Rights

 This is the most well-known and frequently litigated part of the OWBPA.
 It sets the legal requirements for an employee (age 40 or older) to knowingly and voluntarily waive their rights to sue for age discrimination.
 This almost always comes up during severance agreements or early retirement incentive programs.